keploy/community-blog/clrkevdd1000808lc3bjc5vfo.md

 ---
-title: "BDD Testing with Cucumber"
+title: "BDD Testing with Cucumber-js"
 seoTitle: "BDD Testing with Cucumber"
 seoDescription: "Cucumber.js and BDD are not new, still many developers are fairly unfamiliar with them, the two together can be very powerful tools for both business & devs"
 datePublished: Fri Jan 19 2024 09:01:10 GMT+0000 (Coordinated Universal Time)
 cuid: clrkevdd1000808lc3bjc5vfo
-slug: bdd-testing-with-cucumber
+slug: bdd-testing-with-cucumber-js
 cover: https://cdn.hashnode.com/res/hashnode/image/upload/v1705654804499/6a0dca55-e895-4db1-af31-c97edb420cee.png
 ogImage: https://cdn.hashnode.com/res/hashnode/image/upload/v1705654828140/1ddf47a6-0ce9-4617-8615-c02b54dc64a8.png

 ---

-Cucumber.js and BDD are not new, still many developers are fairly unfamiliar with them, the two together can be very powerful tools for both non-tech people and developers.
+Cucumber-js and BDD are not new, still many developers are fairly unfamiliar with them, the two together can be very powerful tools for both non-tech people and developers.

 ## What Is BDD?